FredBoat/Quarterdeck/Quarterdeck/src/main/resources/docs/api_description.md

 # Introduction

-Quarterdeck bundles several databased services for FredBoat.
+Quarterdeck bundles several database based services for FredBoat.
-At this point, this is not a public API of any sorts.
+At this point in time, it is not a public API of any sorts.
-Any documentation found here is aimed at FreBoat developers.
+Any documentation found here is aimed at FredBoat developers.
 Future development of the API might include additional, semi-public services.
 This documentation is covering v1+ resources and conventions.